 Content

-In the first two years you will earn 240 UK credits (equivalent to 120 ECTS) – over 15 modules.
+In the first two years, you will earn 240 UK credits (equivalent to 120 ECTS) – over 15 modules.
 In the third year, you will study an additional six modules worth 120 UK credits.
-Overall, the BA (Hons) degree will consist of 360 UK credits (equivalent 180 ECTS credits).
+Overall, the BA (Hons) degree will consist of 360 UK credits (equivalent to 180 ECTS credits).

 Business and the Business Environment